 Your dog should not have a big belly.
-If she does, it may just be caused by fat and can be dealt with at home by putting her on a good diet.
+If they do, and it has been happening gradually, it may just be fat and can be dealt with at home by putting them on a good diet.

-If you notice that your dog has a swollen belly, especially if the abdomen is painful, she is eating less, having problems breathing, and also has a thin face or muscle loss in other parts of the body; get help from your vet as soon as possible.
+But, if you notice that your dog has a swollen belly, especially if the abdomen is painful, and they are eating less, having problems breathing, or have a thin face or muscle loss in other parts of the body, get help from your vet as soon as possible.

-• Heart Disease (like heartworm, heart failure due to severe dental disease)
+Heart disease (like heartworm or heart failure due to severe dental disease)

 The thickness (specific gravity) of the fluid will be evaluated.
 It will be checked for white and red blood cells, bacteria, and any other abnormalities.